Flowchart Symbols: Meaning and Examples

 Common Flowchart Structures

-In addition to understanding flowchart symbols meaning, it is helpful to recognize common structural patterns used in flowcharts.
-These structures describe how symbols are arranged to represent logic and control flow.
+In addition to understanding what each flowchart symbol means, it is useful to recognize the most common structural patterns used in flowcharts.
+These patterns describe how symbols are arranged to represent logic and control flow.

 | Structure | Description |